UCLA Bruins: Rivalries

 UCLA shares a traditional sports rivalry with the nearby University of Southern California (USC).
 This rivalry is relatively unique in NCAA Division I sports because both schools are located within the same city, Los Angeles.
 The Lexus Gauntlet was the name given to a now defunct competition between UCLA and USC in the 18 varsity sports that both competed in head-to-head; in 2003, 2005, and 2007 UCLA won the Lexus Gauntlet Trophy, while the University of Southern California won the trophy in 2002, 2004, 2006, 2008, and 2009.
 Competitions with official sponsorship were held from 2001 until the licensing contract ended in 2009.
 The annual football game features both teams vying for the Victory Bell.

 California and UCLA have met annually on the football field since 1939.
 Because UCLA was founded as the southern branch of the University of California, the series takes on the quality of a sibling rivalry.
 The series was dominated early by Cal, followed by dominance by UCLA in the 1950s until 80s, and has become more evenly matched recently.

 UCLA had a basketball rivalry with Notre Dame, with games played every year from 1966 to 1995.
 After UCLA's victory on February 7, 2009, UCLA leads the all-time series, 28–19.

-The performance of UCLA and Arizona influences the national opinion of the conference.
+The performance of UCLA and Arizona influenced the national opinion of the conference when they were both in the Pac-12.